Build It Green Wins Research Grant to Advance Multifamily Zero Net Energy

 BIG will lead an all-star team of researchers, coordinated by Senior Technical Manager Amy Dryden.
 Nehemiah Stone of Stone Energy Associates, a leading expert on multifamily energy efficiency, will serve as Principal Investigator.
-The Association for Energy Affordability, Redwood Energy, and Lawrence Berkeley National Laboratory will contribute critical expertise for data collection and analysis.
+The Association for Energy Affordability, Redwood Energy, Lawrence Berkeley National Laboratory and NEXI will contribute critical expertise for data collection and analysis.
 The four all-electric, ZNE demonstration projects—in various stages of design and development—are being provided by the Corporation for Better Housing (CBH) and Resources for Community Development (RCD).

 The research project will demonstrate the potential of innovative heat pump water heating and HVAC technologies as a pathway to ZNE, then go a step further to explore the complex, interdependent systems in a multifamily building to show how they can work together to achieve ZNE in a cost-effective manner.

 “California’s ZNE goal is approaching rapidly, yet a host of key ZNE design and building science issues remain poorly understood for multifamily developers,” said Bruce Mast, Build It Green’s Chief Innovation Officer.
 “Our research will help establish design and installation best practices that minimize risks for developers and accelerate the market toward ZNE.
 We need to ensure that all the potential benefits of ZNE are fully realized, especially persistent cost-savings and greenhouse gas reductions.”